andrewgazelka/smart-cache/README.md

 **the cache will be invalidated if the method bytecode OR the bytecode of method dependencies changes**.
 This allows for fast rapid prototyping.
 You do not have to focus on which functions have been changed, _Smart Cache_ does the work for you.

 The only thing to pay attention to is that your functions are *pure*!
-If they have side effects, smart cache will not work.
+This <sub><sup>basically</sub></sup> means that the same arguments will always yield the same result.
+If it doesn't, then don't include the `@smart_cache` decorator on that function—it can't be cached!

 ## Installation